Awesomeorion/Awesomeorion/README.md

 ## Hi there 👋 I'm Awesomeorion!
 > ### ✨ Welcome to my GitHub profile! ✨ Here's a little bit about me:
   - I am a novice programmer.
 Just started a little less than a year ago
-  - I first started to be interested in programming on https://khanacademy.org/computing
+  - I first started programming on https://khanacademy.org/computing

 > ### 🌱 What I’m currently learning:
 - Deepening my knowledge of **PHP** and **C++**.